What's New

 1) Choose a Year for each child

 You have two choices to make before you can get going using this curriculum.
 This first is whether you will put all your children in the same Year or if you will put each child in their own Year.
-The curriculum was not designed to be used as a unit study or as a multi-age combined study.
+The curriculum was not designed to be used as a unit study or combined.
 However, there are families who do this and have had some success.
 It is easier to have each child in their own Year but this is a personal decision you need to make first.

 2) Print out the Booklist and 36-Week Schedule